Yvonne Weldon: Early life and background

-Weldon is of Wiradjuri ancestry.
+Weldon is a Wiradjuri person.
 From a young age, she developed a strong passion and commitment to bringing about positive change for Aboriginal people and communities.
 She attended public school in Redfern, Sydney.

 Weldon is currently the Deputy Chair of the Metropolitan Local Aboriginal Land Council, Deputy Chair of the New South Wales Australia Day Council, a board member of Domestic Violence NSW and a former board member of Redfern Jarjum College.
 She has spent more than 20 years working in key First Nations and government organisations across the country.

 In 2016, she was short-listed for the Queensland Literary Awards, David Unaipon Award for her unpublished manuscript 67 Days and was awarded the 2017 Allen & Unwin Faber Writing Academy scholarship.
 Sixty-Seven Days was published by Michael Joseph in 2022.
-Sydney Morning Herald reviewer, Juliette Hughes, claimed the book was more than a romance and that it "should be on every book club’s list".
+Sydney Morning Herald reviewer Juliette Hughes claimed the book was more than a romance and that it "should be on every book club’s list".

 Weldon conducted the welcome to country ceremony for Australia Day 2019 at Sydney harbourside with the then New South Wales Premier Gladys Berejiklian and Governor David Hurley.